In a productive business, some employees work not to be competent but to earn money to use every day.

 4. Clarity in overtime calculations

 Overtime calculations become straightforward in a bi-weekly pay cycle.
-Since the time period is consistent, determining overtime hours and rates is more intuitive.
+Since the period is consistent, determining overtime hours and rates is more intuitive.
 Accurate compensation for extra hours can be ensured, which benefits employees and employers.

 Cons of bi-weekly